Skip to main content

 PRODUCT

 For nested resources (like product options or metafields), this shows the type of the parent resource.
 For top-level resources, this will match the Type field.
+For metafields attached to a variant, this will be PRODUCT_VARIANT.

 This is an Altera-specific field that provides additional context about the resource hierarchy.